What is C2 Proficiency (CPE)?

 Who is the C2 Proficiency (CPE) exam for and why should I take it?

 C2 Proficiency is a truly international certificate, recognised around the world for business and study purposes.
-Thousands of employers, universities and government departments officially recognise C2 Proficiency as a proof of proficiency in English.
+Thousands of employers, universities and government departments officially recognise it as a proof of proficiency in English.

 What is the format of the exam?